cloudfoundry-incubator/quarks-docs/content/en/docs/quarks-secret/development/_index.md

 ##### Auto-approving Certificates

-A certificate `QuarksSecret` can be signed by the Kubernetes API Server.
-The **QuarksSecret** Controller is responsible for generating the certificate signing request:
+A certificate `QuarksSecret` resource can be signed by the Kubernetes API Server.
+The **Quarks Secret** Controller is responsible for generating the certificate signing request:

 ```yaml
 apiVersion: certificates.k8s.io/v1beta1